DataDog/hiring-engineers/answers.md

 Agent installations instructions are available in the following path:

-Integrations ⇨ Agent ⇨ Ubuntu(choose based on the OS)  ⇨ Copy the instruction that matches the most suitable option.
+Datadog UI ⇨ Integrations ⇨ Agent ⇨ Ubuntu(choose this based on your OS)  ⇨ Copy the instruction that matches the most suitable option.
 In our case, we will be performing a new installation.

 The command would look similar to below.

 Note: The API key will be associated to your account only and should not be shared.

+Copy and paste the command on the server and run it.
+You may have to enter your password if prompted.

 ````
 DD_AGENT_MAJOR_VERSION=7 DD_API_KEY=███████████████████████████ DD_SITE="datadoghq.com" bash -c "$(curl -L https://s3.amazonaws.com/dd-agent/scripts/install_script.sh)"
 ````

-Copy and paste the command on the server and run it.
-You may have to enter your password if prompted.

 ### Verify the installation